zbozon/web_project_1/README.md

 This repository contains code written by a Practicom by Yandex student with less than one years working development experience and is still in need of review by Practicom cadre.

+###### Practicom is not a typo.
+This is feedback.
+I think Practicom (because it ends in 'com', i.e .com) will be easier for
+###### western-culture to read and realize what Practicum is all about.
+I really do think you need to change the name by that
+###### one letter.
+Americans are very immature and the current spelling has a very obvious enuendo.